-If you are seriously interested in buying a plot of land, you will need to arrange an inspection of the site after receiving the vendor’s details.
+If you are seriously interested in buying a plot of land for self build, you will need to arrange an inspection of the site after receiving the vendor’s details.
 Apart from the general criteria mentioned here you will need to check the following points which are specific to the site.

 - Does the size and shape of the plot accord with the description in the sale information?

 - Are the boundaries clear and do they match up with the sales blurb?
 It is not unusual for boundaries to have ‘shifted’ slightly over the years thanks to neighbours having ‘half-inched’ bits they took a fancy to.
 It is also quite common for boundaries to be unclear due to mistakes having been made in the copying of previous deeds.
 This sometimes happens when large estates of land are progressively broken up into smaller areas and anomalies creep in.
 What might have originally been a small and irrelevant wiggle in the hedge between two fields might turn out to crucially affect the area needed for a parking space or driveway.
 The red lines on deed drawings can be taken to represent a line 30 cm wide on the ground.
 Are there any ambiguous boundaries such as when two fences have been erected parallel with a significant gap between them?

 - Are the access points satisfactory?

 - Do existing buildings (if any) on the plot tally with the sales information and what sort of condition are they in?